Ofadiman/fullstack-deployment-to-aws/documentation/01-project-initialization.md

 ```

 NOTE: The `create-react-app` and `nest` packages must be installed locally to create projects.
 Alternatively, we can also use the `npx` utility.

+## Write code

+The final step in initializing the project is to write code that will allow us to deploy applications that more closely resemble production applications.
+Typical web applications communicate through REST APIs with backend applications.
+The data in the backend application is validated, and then the business logic is executed and written to the database.

+In my case, I will create an app that will allow me to save posts that will be displayed in the browser.
+I will be using `docker` and `docker-compose` during application development.